VermillionBird/CTF-Writeups/2019/TJCTF/Forensics/BC Calc.md

 ```
 note: all letters in the flag are lowercase
 ```
 Downloading the file, I noticed that it was an .odt file.
 A file with the .odt file extension is an OpenDocument Text Document file, where everything is formatted using an XML stylesheet.
-First thing I did was open the file normally, but because I was on a linux machine, I didn't have Microsoft Word, so I used Google Docs instead.
+First thing I did was open the file normally, but because I was on a linux machine, I didn't have Microsoft Word.
+So, I used Google Docs instead.

 ![](/Images/2019/TJCTF/tjctfbcalc.PNG)